 Waheeda Rehman was the embodiment of classic beauty with a truly transcendental appeal and also one of the greatest actresses that Indian cinema has ever seen.

-Born on May 14, 1938 into a traditional Muslim family in Andhra Pradesh, she was a skilled dancer, trained in Bharatnatyam.
+Born on February 3rd, 1938 in Chingleput in South India, she was a skilled dancer, trained in Bharatnatyam.
 She entered films first as a dancer.
-Possibly her first film was the MGR - P Bhanumathi starrer Alibabavum 40 Thirudargalum (1955).
-She also had just a dance number, Eruvaka Sagaloi, in the Telugu film Rojulu Marayi (1955), but the dance was one of the primary reasons behind the huge success of the film.
+Her early films include the MGR - P Bhanumathi starrer Alibabavum 40 Thirudargalum (1955) where the song Salaam Babu was picturized on her.
+The dance number, Eruvaka Sagaloi, in the Telugu film Rojulu Marayi (1955), was one of the primary reasons behind the huge success of the film.
 Incidentally, SD Burman used the same tune later in Bambai ka Babu (1960) in the song Dekhne Mein Bhola Hai Dil Ka Salona.

-She was spotted by Guru Dutt in the song in the latter film when he was on a visit to Hyderbad.
+Guru Dutt heard about the success of Rojulu Marayi and her dance when he was on a visit to Hyderbad.
 He met her and a few months later brought her to Bombay and cast her as the vamp in his production, CID (1956), directed by his protege, Raj Khosla.
 Waheeda made a stunning debut in Hindi cinema.
 The song Kahin Pe Nigahein Kahin Pe Nishana as she tries to seduce the villain and allow the hero to escape reveal her extraordinary facial mobility and dancer's grace.
-She easily stole a march over the film's main heroine, Shakila.
+Many felt that she stole a march over the film's main heroine, Shakila.

 Kaagaz ke Phool (1959) is said to be the most autobiographical of all Guru Dutt films.
 In the film Guru Dutt plays a film director alienated from his family and who falls for his muse, played by Waheeda.
 The film was a box office disaster even though some of the poetic moments in the film (the Waqt ne Kiya song) see Guru Dutt do the best work of his life but the inconsistent and weak screenplay and the morbid mood of the film did not go down with viewers.
 Waheeda of course was brilliant in the film and received unanimous plaudits from critics and cinegoers.